 Vienna Convention: Editorials and Statements

-13) The Death Penalty Worldwide: Estimated Death Row Populations In many parts of the world, the death penalty is shrouded in secrecy; accurate statistics on its use are incomplete or non-existent.
+12) The Death Penalty Worldwide: Estimated Death Row Populations In many parts of the world, the death penalty is shrouded in secrecy; accurate statistics on its use are incomplete or non-existent.
 Drawing on many sources, this file provides a very tentative answer to a basic but difficult question: how many people are under sentence of death worldwide?
-April, 2006; updated regularly.
+April, 2006; updated periodically.

 For comprehensive data on the use of the death penalty by country (including its application to foreign nationals and other legal concerns), please visit the Death Penalty Worldwide site